Wuncemoor/Wuncemoor/README.md

 Roguelike RPG - Dungeons & Dragons meets Dragon Quest meets Groundhog Day

 You live in a small village, grow up with your friends, marry your childhood sweetheart, and grow old.
 It seemed like a good life... until the fire nation attacked.
-They burn your village and kill everyone you've ever known.
-As you die, you wake up.
+As everything burns, you wake up.
 You're 10 years old again, back at the orphanage.
 Was it all a dream?
 No, a premonition of things to come, and now you have a lifetime to prepare.

 Permadeath - When your allies die they are gone; when you die you wake back up and start over